FREQUENTLY ASKED QUESTIONS

 Parkland, WA 98448

-That’s ok!
-You can still help us by spreading the word about our mission to Save Parkland School.
+That’s okay!
+You can still help us by spreading the word about our mission to start Parkland Community Center.
 If you can, please tell a friend, or as many people as possible about our goals to save the school and turn it into a community center and share the link to donate on social media.
-We have a fast approaching deadline of April 30 th , 2024 to raise the funds we need!
+We have a fast approaching deadline of April 30th, 2025 to raise the funds we need for our first payment to PLU!

 A community center would provide space for non-profits and community services organizations to provide services including:

-Parkland, WA is part of unincorporated Pierce County which means we don’t have access to dedicated tax dollars to fund this community project.
-In addition to asking the public for their investment, we have applied for many grants, are in the process of applying for other grants and have been appropriated $500,000 fund to the Parkland School Project as part of the 2023-2025 State Capital Budget.
-We have already had many generous donations from the community but still need more before the April 30th, 2024 deadline.
+Parkland, WA is part of unincorporated Pierce County and we don't have a dedicated stream of Tax Dollars to fund this community project.
+The PCA has been appropriated $500,000 fund to the Parkland School Project as part of the 2023-2025 State Capital Budget (thank you Steve Conway for helping make this happen and thank you WA State Tax Payers!) but we still need to raise more funds.
+In addition to asking the public for their investment, we have applied for many grants, are in the process of applying for other grants and We have already had many generous donations from the community but still need more before our first loan payment is due on April 30th, 2025.

-The original purchase price of Parkland School by PLU was 1.7 million.
+Parkland School was purchased from the Franklin Pierce School District by PLU was 1.7 million.
 The asking price for the property at 2.85 million is based on current market value of the building and the land.

 In Parkland, Washington on May 13th, 2022 Jani Hitchen spoke at the May13th SCC Spring Banquet Luncheon.
 She informed the participants of the sale and imminent demolition of the building.
 Members of the community heard of an upcoming meeting of the Landmark and Historic Preservation Commission meeting in which developers were requesting the delisting of Parkland School from the historic register.

-Parkland School Community Center is a project of the Parkland Community Association.
+Parkland Community Center is a project of the Parkland Community Association.
 Up until July 1, 2023, this has been a 100% community volunteer effort, financed completely by in kind and cash donations.
-Our community partners include Pacific Lutheran University, Spanaway Community Association, Franklin Pierce School District, Trinity Lutheran Church, Garfield Street Business Association, Parkland Fireside SafeStreets, Parkland Spanaway Kiwanis, and Parkland Rotary.
+Our community partners include Pacific Lutheran University, Spanaway Community Association, Franklin Pierce School District, Trinity Lutheran Church, Garfield Street Business Association, Parkland Fireside SafeStreets, Parkland Spanaway Kiwanis, Parkland Rotary and Bargreen Ellingson.
 We have gratefully received support from Senator Steve Conway, advice and referrals from representative Melanie Morgan, interest from Representative Sharlett Mena and help from Pierce County Council members Jani Hitchen and Marty Campbell.

 We hired a professional grant writer and a research and development consultant.
 We continue to benefit from assistance from the Washington Trust for Historic Preservation.